 Most classic dress shoes are made from leather.
 This material is breathable, warm and durable when treated with care.
 Prevent your dress shoes from wrinkling and creasing, a common problem even with high quality leather footwear, to maintain their best appearance and maximize comfort and durability.
-Does this Spark an idea?

 Store your dress shoes using cedar shoetrees.
 Cedar absorbs moisture and will prevent leather from cracking and creasing.
 This will allow you to maintain a smooth appearance in places where your foot naturally bends and the leather is prone to wrinkling.

 Use a shoehorn when putting on your shoes.
 This will prevent you from trampling the material at the back of the heel, which can cause wrinkles.
 A shoehorn allows your foot to slip inside smoothly without compromising the structural integrity of the shoe by applying unnecessary pressure at the back.

 Do not wear leather dress shoes multiple days in a row.
 Even on dry, temperate days, your shoe absorbs moisture from your feet.
 Without a day to dry thoroughly, leather shoes may not retain their shape perfectly and can begin to appear wrinkled.